 Protect Yourself from The Sun

-UV rays greatly damage the skin.
-Too much exposure to the sun has damaging effects on the skins of seniors which do not heal as fast.
+UV rays significantly damage the skin.
+Too much exposure to the sun has damaging effects on the skins of seniors, which do not heal as fast.
 It can cause dryness, age spots, wrinkles, and even skin cancer.
 You should, therefore, protect yourself from UV rays if you plan on going out.
 Apply sunscreen with SPF 30 after moisturizing.
 Wear shades to protect your eyes.
 Lastly, go for clothes that protect your skin from the sun's harmful rays.

 Smoking inhibits blood flow to vessels that cover the utmost part of the skin, making it look pale.
 It also reduces the nutrients and oxygen penetrating the skin hence reducing the elasticity and strength of the skin, which naturally already suffers when you age.
 These effects lead to the development of wrinkles and increase the possibility of getting skin cancer.
 Avoiding smoking prevents the onset of the effects mentioned above.

 It is perfectly normal for you to notices changes in your skin as you get older.
 It just means you have to go the extra mile when it comes to your skincare routine to get that vibrant looking skin.
 Skincare routine aside, it is advisable for the elderly to visit dermatologists regularly.
 This is because of the chances of getting skin diseases such as skin cancer increase as one gets older.
 Regular screening can help curb such conditions before they become problematic.